 These are not the same plants and may also vary in benefits and nutrition aspects.

 In summary, Bladderwrack is a type of brown seaweed that contains a huge number of benefits that are still under investigation but early research seems to be very positive.
 Our recommendation is to try 100% pure powder that can be purchased on Amazon.
-Powder form is much better than capsules as you can include it into your smoothies, shakes and soups so you don’t have to taste it.
+The powder form is much better than capsules as you can include it into your smoothies, shakes and soups so you don’t have to taste it.
 It’s taste isn’t for everybody, it tastes like a salty fish.

 We care about your health and we want to make sure that you have all the resources you need to become the healthiest version of yourself!
 Therefore, subscribe to our newsletter today to receive 20 FREE nutrition and exercise tips as well as 6 Fat Loss recipes.
 Subscribe below to download the goodies.